HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/t_meetings_configure_deployment.md

 5. Locate the setting `sametimeClaim`.
 This is the name of the persistent storage volume claim that is used by recordings, proxy, files, and backgrounds for storage.

     You can also modify other values at this time to enable, disable, or configure features.
+Follow [Deployment customization best practices in Kubernetes](t_deployment_customization.md) for an easy way to preserve and apply your own configuration to new deployments and upgrades.

 6. Save and close values.yaml.